 This is one of several types of so-called "permanent" blue-on-white plates, issued to vehicles with gross weights over 26,000 pounds since the mid-1990s or so.
 These plates and their registrations are in fact not permanent, but must be renewed annually.
 The term "permanent" is a remnant from 2005 and prior, when December month stickers, but no year stickers, were used on these plates.
 The plates were permanent in the sense that they were not replaced annually and did not require any renewal stickers.
 However, the registrations did expire annually each December and had to be renewed.
 Like most other non-passenger plate types, staggered registrations began in 2006, and since then, both month and year expiration stickers are required on these "permanent" plates.
 July 2006 was the earliest staggered expiration date.

 Prior to 2006, farm trucks were among a small number of commercial vehicle types that were issued an undated base plate and year stickers.
 Most, but not all, had December expiraiton months then; now the expiration months can be any time during the year.
+Recently-issued farm truck plates are in the Xx and Yx letter series; but earlier-issued ones in the Wx series may still be on the road.
 All farm trucks are issued the same type of plate regardless of weight.
 This is the only North Carolina plate type that actually has the word "truck" on it.
+I don't know the specific letter series where narrow die plates began.

 North Carolina has a distinct plate type for van pool vans.
 These plates have the legend Van Pool at the top of the plate, and the serial format is VP-0000.
 Otherwise, they look like most any other non-passenger plate type.
 These plates were issued annually through 2005, and since 2006 have been issued on the undated blue-on-white base.

 What's odd is that I've lived and worked in the Raleigh area since 2001, and I've never seen one of these actually in use.
 Not once.
 Ever.
-Every van pool van I've ever seen has sported the black-on-silver Permanent plates issued to vehicles owned by local government bodies and charitable organizations.
+Every van pool van I've ever seen (which hasn't been many) sported the now-obsolete black-on-silver Permanent plates that were issued to vehicles owned by local government bodies and nonprofit organizations.
+That has likely changed, now that the current black-on-orange Permanent plates are not allowed on most nonprofit vehicles.
+However, I've worked from home for the past several years, and I haven't actually seen a van pool van since the black-on-silver plates became obsolete, so I can't say with certainty what kind of plates they now use.

 (limos, buses, light- and medium-duty trucks)